mopore/next_ts_react_mui/README.md

 - React
 - MUI v5

-It does not include Tailwind CSS.
+It does not include the use of Tailwind CSS (for compatibility reasons)

 ## Getting Started